plr108-zz/ballpark-map/README.md

 ### Starting the App

-After installing the app, start the app by openening index.html (e.g., http://your_domain_name/index.html) in your favorite browser.
+After installing the app, start the app by opening index.html (e.g., http://your_domain_name/index.html) in your favorite browser.

 ### Using the App